We're the UK's leading bowel cancer charity

 The science behind the project

-Dr De Leon and colleagues will be testing drugs which target parts of that BMP signalling pathway.
+Dr De Leon’s project tested drugs which target parts of that BMP signalling pathway.
 By targeting these parts of the pathway, they could stop the polyps developing into cancer.
-They’ve already shown that in mice this works, reducing the number of polyps developed and preventing bowel cancer.

 The main benefits would be to those with a high risk of bowel cancer due to inherited genetic conditions affecting their BMP signalling.
 Depending on how any particular drug works, it might also be effective for other syndromes which increase the risk of bowel cancer.
-Possibly, it could even help people who don’t have a genetic condition but are a high risk of bowel cancer for other reasons, or those who already have polyps developing.
+Possibly, it could even help people who are at high risk of bowel cancer for other reasons, or who already have polyps.

 This project funded in partnership with Never Too Young.